kudchikarsk/multithreading-in-csharp-demo/README.md

 To run a particular project

-  1. right-click on project name in solution
+    1. In Solution Explorer, select the desired startup project within your solution.

-  2. click on Set as startup project
+    2. On the Project menu, choose Set as StartUp Project.
-  3. run the project